janiejestemja/cppcrypt/README.md

 The `aesify.py` script encrypts and decrypts textfiles.

-The `ecdiffify.py` script exchanges keys per DH and sends a via AES encrypted file from host to client afterwards.
+The `ecdhify.py` script exchanges keys per ECDH and sends a via AES encrypted file from host to client afterwards.

 ### Development Environment